Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Singularities and positive curvature

 \begin{theorem} Let $X^3$ be a positively curved Alexandrov space homeomorphic to $\sph^3$.
-If $c\subset X^3$ is an extremal closed curve and $(X^3, c)$ satisfies Condition O then $c$ is unknotted. \end{theorem}
+If $c\subset X^3$ is an extremal closed curve and $(X^3, c)$ satisfies Condition O, then $c$ is unknotted. \end{theorem}

 \begin{proof} Consider the double branched cover over the closed curve $c$, $X^3_2(c)$.
 By Condition O, we see that $X^3_2(c)$ has at least two singular points with small spaces of directions.
 Recall that by Lemma 5.2 in~\cite{GW2}, $X^3_2(c)$ is also positively curved.
-It follows that its universal cover, $\widetilde{X^3_2}(c)$, is also positively curved.
-Note that $\widetilde{X^3_2}(c)$ must have at least $2|\pi_1(X^3_2(c))|$ singular points so, by Proposition \ref{p:eulerbound}, $2|\pi_1(X^3_2(c))| \leq 3$.
-Hence $X^3_2(c)$ is simply connected.
+It follows that its universal cover, $\widetilde{X^3_2}(c)$, is also positively curved, with at least $2|\pi_1(X^3_2(c))|$ singular points.
+By Proposition \ref{p:eulerbound}, $2|\pi_1(X^3_2(c))| \leq 3$, hence $X^3_2(c)$ is simply connected.

 Theorem C of~\cite{GW2} tells us that we can determine whether a closed curve, $c$, is knotted by considering the double branched cover, $X^3_2(c)$, over that curve.
-Namely, they show that if $c$ is the unknot, $X^3_2(c)$ is simply connected, and otherwise the fundamental group has order at least $3$.
-In particular this allows us to conclude that $c$ is the unknot. \end{proof}
+Namely, if $c$ is the unknot, $X^3_2(c)$ is simply connected, and otherwise the fundamental group has order at least $3$.
+In particular, this allows us to conclude that $c$ is the unknot. \end{proof}